Cyclone death toll in New Zealand rises to nine as recovery continues

 There were grave fears for a small number, around 10, of those still missing.

-Police believe many do not have access to communication networks as around 62,000 properties remain without power.

-Nearly 2,000 people remained in evacuation centres in Hawke's Bay, while potentially up to 1,000 people in the region remained beyond the reach of emergency services, the New Zealand Herald reported.
+Nearly 2,000 people remained in evacuation centres in Hawke's Bay, while potentially up to 1,000 people in the region were beyond the reach of emergency services, the New Zealand Herald reported.

-North of Hawke's Bay, at Tairāwhiti Gisborne, the area's Civil Defence group controller Ben Green said there was "still a long way to go before everyone has been located, had their needs met and everyone's connected once again".

-"We have our work cut out for us, we're focused on securing a reliable water supply, reaching isolated people and re-establishing phone and internet connections," he said.
+"We have our work cut out for us.
+We're focused on securing a reliable water supply, reaching isolated people and re-establishing phone and internet connections," said Ben Green, Civil Defence group controller at Tairawhiti Gisborne, north of Hawke's Bay.

-Two temporary morgues have been set up in the Hawke's Bay region, which is largely rural but includes the towns of Napier, Hastings and Wairoa.

-The disaster comes after New Zealand's largest city Auckland was last month hit by record rainfall that sparked floods, killing four people.